webdigga/slot-picks/src/articles/end-back-pain.md

 7. ## Change your mattress every 5 years

    This is the bedroom question that I get asked every day.
 People want to know about their mattress and what type they should sleep on.
 Almost impossible to answer as the question is too generic.
 But what I can say is that if you haven’t changed your mattress in the last five years then it’s time that you did!\
    And invest as much as you can in finding the most comfortable one that works for you.
-After all, it you’re going to spend a third of your life on it, you might as well get the best one that you can.\
+After all, if you’re going to spend a third of your life on it, you might as well get the best one that you can.\
-   And the key isn’t to finding a firm one or a hard one- but finding the right mattress is about finding the one that works best for you and your spine.
+   And the key isn’t to find a firm one or a hard one, but finding the right mattress is about finding the one that works best for you and your spine.
 8. ## Choose Sensible Footwear

    Bizarre choices of footwear include high heels, sandals, flip-flops and plimsoll style trainers or shoes.
 Why bizarre?
 Because they’re all proved to ADD to your back pain.\
-   It’s because there’s a lack of cushioning to absorb shock with these types, so your lower back must take all the impact every time your foot lands on the floor (not good for you knees and hips either).\
+   It’s because there’s a lack of cushioning to absorb shock with these types, so your lower back must take all the impact every time your foot lands on the floor (not good for your knees and hips either).\
-   If you can absorb some of the shock by wearing nice soft, well fitted and cushioned shoes/trainers, then you could reduce your back pain bby as much as 20-25%.
+   If you can absorb some of the shock by wearing nice soft, well fitted and cushioned shoes/trainers, then you could reduce your back pain by as much as 20-25%.
 9. ## Get Healthy with Chiropractic

    There isn’t a faster way to END back pain than by going to see a chiropractor.
 Getting to see a hands-on specialist means you’re going to get very fast access to care that will soothe and relax those tight aching muscles, loosen and lubricate stuck and painful joints, and strengthen your body so you can go back to doing the things that you love.\
-   Combine all the “tips” in this special report with a trip to a see a hands on private chiropractor and you will see a dramatic drop in the back pain and stiffness you are currently suffering from.\
+   Combine all the “tips” in this special report with a trip to see a hands on private chiropractor and you will see a dramatic drop in the back pain and stiffness you are currently suffering from.\
    Specialist chiropractors look to the root cause of the mobility and pain problems, providing natural solutions to produce the fastest results possible, without the use of drugs and surgery.

 ## Bonus Information